Greg Moriarty: Counterterrorism Coordinator

 In May 2015, the Australian Government announced Moriarty's appointment as the inaugural Commonwealth Counter-Terrorism Coordination within the Department of the Prime Minister and Cabinet.
 In the role, Moriarty did not have authority to direct the operations of any particular agency, instead being granted authority "across agencies" to enhance cooperation between Australian intelligence and security agencies.
 His role was intended to focus primarily on preventing domestic terror threats.
 Soon after he began in the role, Moriarty told media that he was "stunned" by the depth and extent of the problem.
 After the terrorist attack in Nice, Moriarty was authorised to examine the full range of people of interest who security agencies are investigating for counter-terrorism purposes, to identify vulnerable persons with mental health concerns or patterns of criminal behavior, and examine measures needed to prevent the radicalisation of such people.

 Prime Minister's Office

 In September 2016, Prime Minister Malcolm Turnbull appointed Moriarty his International and National Security Adviser.
 He was then appointed the Prime Minister's Chief of Staff in April 2017 heading up the Prime Minister's Office.

+Appointment of Kathryn Campbell to AUKUS

+Senator Jacqui Lambie slammed Moriarty on his appointment of Kathryn Campbell, central figure in the Robodebt scandal to the $900,000 job as a supervisor for the AUKUS nuclear submarine project.
+Although Moriarty claimed that at the time he appointed Campbell there was no Royal commission, it was already well known regarding her responsibilities for Robodebt and her denials including to Senate Estimates.
+Lambie described Campbell's appointment as a disgrace.

+Awards

+Moriarty was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to public administration in leadership roles, particularly in national and international security".